kashing1999/notes/AI.md

 ## Coevolutionary Learning of Complex IPD
 - Consider a large class of **deterministic** and **reactive** IPD strategies (for a wide range of complex behaviours at a level of abstraction we can analyze)
+- Reactive means behavior of making a quick decision, in lower quality
 - We use neural networks for strategy representation (for its scalability)
 - Coevolutionary learning model:
   1. Initialize N/2 strategies